AdrienChampion/benchi/README.md

 `benchi` is a benchmarking tool.
-It can inspect the results of a run to generate [neat, paper-ready comparative graphs](#gallery) and other various metrics.
+It can benchmark some tools and inspect the results to generate [neat, paper-ready comparative graphs](#gallery) and other various metrics.

 [![Build Status](https://travis-ci.org/AdrienChampion/benchi.svg?branch=master)](https://travis-ci.org/AdrienChampion/benchi)